ABBAPOH/andromeda/README.txt

 You can download Qt from http://qt.nokia.com/downloads On Linux, you can also install it using package manager.

-Also you need to install CMake - http://www.cmake.org/cmake/resources/software.html
+Also you need to install or build QBS.
+Source code can be found at http://gitorious.org/qt-labs.

-After preparations, open terminal, cd to andromeda source folder and run following commands:
+Instructions for building and using QBS are here http://doc-snapshot.qt-project.org/qbs/

+To clone Andromeda repository, open terminal and run following commands from the directory you want to use:
+$ git clone git@gitorious.org:andromeda/andromeda.git
+(OR '$ git clone git@github.com:ABBAPOH/andromeda.git')
-$ mkdir build
+$ cd andromeda
+$ git submodule init
+$ git submodule update

+After cloning, you can build Andromeda:
-$ cd build
+$ cd .. (one dir up from sources)
-$ cmake ../
+$ mkdir andromeda-build
-$ make
+$ cd andromeda-build

-Note: on Windows, instead of running make, you have to run "mingw32-make" (if using MinGW) or "nmake" (if using VS)

-On Linux, after that, run:

-$ make install
+$ qbs install -f ../andromeda/andromeda.qbs release

+QBS will create directory with the name of you default QBS profile and install Andromeda to the 'install_root' folder within that directory.